bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 - **Test Case**: A set of test steps to verify a related set of conditions.

 - **Program by any method**: Write a file onto the micro:bit.
-This can be done by dragging the file into the MICROBIT drive or through the connect button.
+This can be done by dragging the file into the MICROBIT drive or through the WebUSB connect button.

 Preparation